vu3tpz/Blog-API/README.md

 # Blog-API

-Simple Blog API that have similar functionality like Instagram
+Simple Blog API that have similar functionality like Instagram with Best Partice in DRF and a feasible solution

 # Build with ⚒️